 This is a beneficial option for someone who has attended a nursing school, has taken some nursing courses, and did not graduate.
-Once enrolled, the student can graduate from Laurel Business Institute with a Practical Nursing Diploma.
+Once enrolled, the student can graduate from Laurel Institute of Technology with a Practical Nursing Diploma.
 Criteria exists for the granting of advanced placement of applicants with previous education in an area of related health care.
 The applicant must meet all of the admission requirements of the Practical Nursing Program, complete the application steps, and meet the following requirements:

 - 1. Graduation from an approved secondary school or proof of having received a G.E.D. - 2.
-Possession of physical health such as to be able to meet the expected competencies of a student practical nurses. - 3.
-Submission of a completed application. - 4.
-Submission of two (2) favorable letters of recommendation from previous nursing instructors and/or the Director of the nursing program attended. - 5.
-Scheduling and completion of a personal interview with the Practical Nursing Director. - 6.
+Submission of a completed application. - 3.
+Submission of two (2) favorable letters of recommendation from previous nursing instructors and/or the Director of the nursing program attended. - 4.
+Scheduling and completion of a personal interview with the Practical Nursing Director. - 5.
 Completion and submission of the required clearance forms (all clearance applications must be completed at the time of application).
-Clearances must meet the Practical Nursing Program's requirements. - 7.
+Clearances must meet the Practical Nursing Program's requirements. - 6.
 Submission of an official university transcript and a copy of the course descriptions from the course catalog of the university that was attended.
 The practical nursing director will evaluate the college transcript for consistency with the content, program objectives, and clinical experiences.
 All courses that are utilized in this determination must have been taken within a three (3) year timeframe and must have received the letter grade of "C" or higher.

 Upon successful completion of these criteria, the applicant will be offered advanced placement.
-The Practical Nursing faculty believes all applicants seeking advanced standing should complete at least 2 levels of the program in order to graduate from the Laurel Business Institute's Practical Nursing Program.
-Likewise, graduates of the Practical Nursing Program are able to apply for advanced placement at the Pennsylvania State University-Fayette Campus BSN program in Uniontown, Pennsylvania, and the Laurel College of Technology's Associate Degree in Nursing program in Morgantown, West Virginia.
+The Practical Nursing faculty believes all applicants seeking advanced standing should complete at least 2 levels of the program in order to graduate from the Laurel Institute of Technology's Practical Nursing Program.
+Likewise, graduates of the Practical Nursing Program are able to apply for advanced placement in the Laurel College of Technology's Associate Degree in Nursing program in Morgantown, West Virginia if they meet the recommended admission requirements.